vayunsoni/photon_weave/README.md

 # Photon Weave
 ![Coverage](assets/coverage.svg)

-Photon Weave is a quantum optics simulator designd for modeling and analysis of quantum systems.
+Photon Weave is a quantum optics simulator designed for modeling and analysis of quantum systems.
 Focusing on individual temporal modes, it offers comprehensive support for simulating quantums tates within Fock spaces along with their polarization degrees of freedom.

-## Instalation
+## Installation

 This package can be installed using pip:
 ```bash